faridmzd/WorkOrders/README.md

 Currently only API is available.

 What will be included in future releases:
-CQRS, DDD, unit, functional tests.
+CQRS, DDD, unit, functional tests, and GraphQl support for specicific endpoints.

 In order to start the project
 1. you'll need to add a valid SQL Connection string in appsettings.json